mbrezu/Shovel/README.md

  * CALLJ *argument-count* - call the function object found on the top of the stack, with the next *argument-count* elements from the stack as arguments;
+ * CALL *argument-count* - save a return address on the stack; the return address is the pair (current environment, program counter pointing to the instruction after the call); then do whatever CALLJ does;
  * ARGS *argument-count* - the instruction pops *argument-count* from the stack, and stores them in the topmost frame of the environment in the first slots (e.g. for two arguments the top of the stack